Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Switching bank accounts

-How to use the bank switching service and important points to remember.
+How to use the bank switching service to change bank accounts in Germany.

 Finding a new bank account that better meets your needs is great.
 But what about your existing bank account?
-In this guide, we’ll explain how you can easily switch your bank account in Germany using the bank account switching service.
+In this guide, we’ll explain how you can easily change your bank account in Germany using the bank account switching service.

 What is the bank account switching service?